grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

 **Johnny:** I think it is complete, but we won't know that until we see the assertions failing and then passing.
-For now, the implementation of `MakeReservation()` method throws an exception and this exception makes our Statement stop at the `WHEN` stage, not even getting to the assertions.
+For now, the implementation of the  `MakeReservation()` method throws an exception and this exception makes our Statement stop at the `WHEN` stage, not even getting to the assertions.

 **Benjamin:** But I can't just put the right implementation in yet, right?
 This is what you have always told me.